DNA used in exoneration? No

 After the murders of Thomas Wayne Vason and John Davidson at two restaurants in Jefferson County in 1985, Anthony was identified as the shooter in a third robbery, which caused police to search Anthony's mother's house, where they found an old, very worn .38 revolver hidden under a mattress.
 Even though there was no other physical evidence tying him to any of the crimes, state firearms experts claimed that the bullets used in all three robberies came from the gun.
 The defense expert, whose specialty was vintage WWII weaponry and who was blind in one eye, did not test-fire the weapon and was unable to properly examine the bullets using a microscope.

-All the while, Anthony protested his innocence, claiming he had been at work all night in a warehouse that locked its employees in from midnight to 6am, so he couldn't have possibly committed the murders.
+Throughout this, Anthony maintained his innocence, claiming he had been at work all night in a warehouse that locked its employees in from midnight to 6am, so he couldn't have possibly committed the murders.
 Moreover, neither of Anthony's cars fit the description of the larger automobile an eyewitness claimed the attacker was driving.
 Still, the jury sentenced him to death.

 His convictions and death sentence were upheld on appeal to the Alabama Court of Appeals and the Alabama Supreme Court.
 In 1998, Equal Justice Initiative, a non-profit organization in Alabama that provides legal assistance to indigent defendants and prisoners, began representing Hinton.

 In 2002, EJI commissioned a re-examination of the bullets and gun by three different experts.
 All three experts testified that they could not conclude that any of the six bullets had been fired from the revolver.
-The prosecution’s response was to argue that the EJI experts essentially said the same thing that the defense ballistic examiner said at trial—that the results were inconclusive.
-EJI head Bryan Stevenson then took Anthony's case to the US Supreme Court.
+The prosecution’s response was to argue that the EJI experts essentially said the same thing that the defense ballistic examiner said at trial: the results were inconclusive.
+EJI head Bryan Stevenson then took Anthony's case to the United States Supreme Court.

 In February 2014, the U.S. Supreme Court vacated Anthony's conviction and death sentence and ordered a new trial.
 The Court ruled that his trial lawyer had provided a constitutionally inadequate legal defense by failing to seek more money to obtain a qualified ballistics expert.